awsdocs/aws-codepipeline-user-guide/doc_source/actions-invoke-lambda-function.md

 1. On the status page for your pipeline, in the AWS CodeDeploy action, choose **Details**\.
 On the deployment details page for the deployment group, choose an instance ID from the list\.

 1. In the Amazon EC2 console, on the **Description** tab for the instance, copy the IP address in **Public IP** \(for example, **192\.0\.2\.4**\)\.
-You will use this address as the target of the function in AWS Lambda\.
+You use this address as the target of the function in AWS Lambda\.

 **Note**
 The default service role for AWS CodePipeline, AWS\-CodePipeline\-Service, includes the Lambda permissions required to invoke the function, so you do not have to create an additional invocation policy or role\.
 However, if you have modified the default service role or selected a different one, make sure the policy for the role allows the `lambda:InvokeFunction` and `lambda:ListFunctions` permissions\.
-Otherwise, pipelines that include Lambda actions will fail\.
+Otherwise, pipelines that include Lambda actions fail\.

 ## Step 2: Create the Lambda Function<a name="actions-invoke-lambda-function-create-function"></a>

-In this step, you will create a Lambda function that makes an HTTP request and checks for a line of text on a web page\.
+In this step, you create a Lambda function that makes an HTTP request and checks for a line of text on a webpage\.
 As part of this step, you must also create an IAM policy and Lambda execution role\.
-For more information about Lambda, execution roles and why this is required, see [Permissions Model](http://docs.aws.amazon.com/lambda/latest/dg/intro-permission-model.html#lambda-intro-execution-role) in the AWS Lambda Developer Guide\.
+For more information, see [Permissions Model](https://docs.aws.amazon.com/lambda/latest/dg/intro-permission-model.html#lambda-intro-execution-role) in the *AWS Lambda Developer Guid*e\.

 **To create the execution role**

 1. Sign in to the AWS Management Console and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.

 1. Choose **Policies**, and then choose **Create Policy**\.

-1. On the **Create Policy** page, choose the **Select** button next to **Create Your Own Policy**\.

-1. On the **Review Policy** page, in **Policy Name**, type a name for the policy \(for example, **CodePipelineLambdaExecPolicy**\)\.
-In **Description**, type **Enables Lambda to execute code**\.
-In **Policy Document**, copy and paste the following policy into the policy box, and then choose **Validate Policy**\.
+Choose the **JSON** tab, and then paste the following policy into the field\.

    ```
    {